 With three degrees in computer engineering and electrical engineering, James brings significant training and research experience to his patent procurement practice, which includes all aspects of preparation and prosecution of U.S. and international patent applications in several diverse technology fields.
 Much of his practice is in the computer-related arts, including software (e.g., mobile-device apps, applications, online services), telecommunications, health care IT, distributed (cloud) computing, secure computing, user interfaces, computer architecture, business methods and mechanical arts.
 In addition, James has drafted hundreds of patent applications for machine learning and artificial intelligence technologies.

-James has more than 15 years of experience analyzing patent portfolios for infringement and validity, conducting risk assessment, search and strategic acquisition, due diligence for licensing and assertion, and patent landscape mapping.
+James has nearly 20 years of experience analyzing patent portfolios for infringement and validity, conducting risk assessment, search and strategic acquisition, due diligence for licensing and assertion, and patent landscape mapping.
 He has prepared patentability opinions, managed legal and technical teams, and worked closely with product developers to identify and implement patent design-around technologies.
 His extensive experience in patentable subject matter eligibility of computer software has included analyzing hundreds of 35 U.S.C. § 101 cases before the Patent Trial and Appeal Board, district courts, and the TC 3600 art unit of the U.S. Patent Office (software, healthcare and business methods) to empirically determine successful patent prosecution and litigation strategies for clients.
 He has presented over a dozen CLEs on 35 U.S.C. § 101 and subject matter eligibility in the US and Europe.